Palakmeena/Palakmeena/README.md

 </p>

-### 🧠 Fun Quotes (Optional)
+### ⚡ Fun Fact

-> “First, solve the problem.
-Then, write the code.” – John Johnson
+> I commit to learning more than I commit code.
-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> Dark mode is my love language.

 ---